nanit/plug_validator/README.md

 # Plug.Validator

-A Plug to validate input path/query params on your routers
+A minimal Plug to validate input path/query params in declarative way on your routers.

 ## Installation